AbdullahKhurshid/lung-cancer-prediction/README.md

 There are three objectives to this project:

 1) Produce isnisghtful and clear data visualisations to raise public awareness of lung cancer.
 This visualisations would be incorporated in a written report.
-2) Create a predictive model using diffferent machine learning approaches to determine the likelihood of developing lung cancer.
+2) Create a predictive model using different machine learning approaches to determine the likelihood of developing lung cancer.
 3) Present your findings in a coherent and clear presentation.

 ## Methodology

 For this project, we would seperate into three parts as follows:

-### Part 1: Data Visualtion of Public Awareness
+### Part 1: Data Visualisation of Public Awareness

 We would use both the survey data and data extracted from the National Cancer Survey to produce data visualisations that help meet Objective 1.
-This would mean using packages such as Pandas, Matplotlib, and Seaborn.These visualstions would be subsequently incorporated in a written report for public awareness.
+This would mean using packages such as Pandas, Matplotlib, and Seaborn.These visualisations would be subsequently incorporated in a written report for public awareness.
 The report my use secodnary information for agruments made.

 ### Part 2: Predictive Machine Learning